 Merck anesthesia-reversal agent faces new delay

-March 15 (Reuters) - The U.S. Food and Drug Administration will not complete its review of Merck & Co's experimental medicine to reverse the effects of anesthesia until the second half of 2013, representing a three month delay, the drugmaker said.
+(Reuters) - The Food and Drug Administration will not complete its review of Merck & Co's experimental medicine to reverse the effects of anesthesia until the second half of 2013, representing a three-month delay, the drugmaker said.

 Merck acquired the product, called sugammadex, through its merger in 2009 with Schering-Plough Corp.
-It has faced numerous previous regulatory delays, but is deemed by many industry analysts and doctors as one of the biggest potential breakthroughs in anesthesia in recent decades.
+The product has faced numerous regulatory delays but is deemed by many analysts and doctors to be one of the biggest advances in anesthesia in decades.

 The FDA in 2008 said it could not approve sugammadex until Merck provided more clinical trial data related to allergic reactions and blood clots, possible side effects of the drug.
 Merck early this year said it had completed the necessary trials and that the FDA had accepted the company's resubmitted marketing application for the drug.